-To earn a BS degree, students must complete a minimum of 51 semester hours of course work in the major, including 36 semester hours of criminology/sociology courses and 15 semester hours of quantitative methods experience.
+To earn a BS degree, students must complete a minimum of 51 semester hours of course work in the major, including 36 semester hours of criminology or sociology courses and 15 semester hours of quantitative methods experience.
 Other requirements include one course in sociology and a minimum of 15 semester hours of elective courses.
-For more information, visit Criminology, Law, and Justice B.S. in the General Catalog.

-Your work for the major will culminate in a writing/research portfolio that will help you search for a job or apply to graduate school.
+Course work for the major will culminate in a writing/research portfolio that will help students search for a job or apply to graduate school.

-See Criminology, Law, and Justice in the UI General Catalog to learn more about this major and graduating with honors.
+See Criminology, Law, and Justice in the UI General Catalog to learn more about course requirements for the major or minor and graduating with honors.